-If you’re looking for a summer activity to keep the kids busy, while not completely abandoning their learning, head to the Vogtsbauernhof Outdoor Museum in the black forest.
+If you’re looking for a summer activity to keep the kids busy, while not completely abandoning their learning, head to the Vogtsbauernhof Outdoor Museum in the Black Forest.

 The open air museum is a sprawling area that offers plenty of sunshine, fresh air, and stunning countryside views, in addition to a look into historic farmhouses dating back 400 years.

 Along the grounds are eight farm houses, six of which are fully furnished.
-Walking through each house is like walking back in time.
+Walking through each house is like traveling back in time.
 My mother often complained of our house feeling like a zoo, but these families actually lived right above their animal stables!
 The smell, you guys, can you even imagine?

 The museum has many play areas specifically for kids including an adventure playground, children’s attic and play barn.
 Many of the houses have hands-on areas where adults and children can immerse themselves in farm life.
-My favorite was a bench with utters that visitors can milk (without fear of animal aggression).
+My favorite was a bench with udders that visitors can milk (without fear of animal aggression).

 When regaling the story of my trip to my husband, I proclaimed “I want a kid!”
 I think he was on board until I explained that I meant baby goat.
 He said “no” but I suspect he just wants to keep it a surprise.
 Our anniversary is coming up.

 Where to Eat